corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 to the transaction, which stores it in their local `receiver_distribution_records` database table.

 {{< note >}}
-A receiver cannot decrypt the actual contents of the distribution list within that record but can share it back to the sending node upon recovery.
+A receiver cannot decrypt the actual contents of the distribution list within the `ReceiverDistribution` record but can share it back to the sending node upon recovery.
 The Corda X.500 name of all peers stored in a Ledger Recovery record use an undecipherable collision-free representation.
 {{< /note >}}